 - You can achieve a similar result in Google Sheets if you select the cell with the formatting you want to paste, then click the Paint format icon and select the cell that you want to apply the format.

 Many other popular applications have a lot of formatting options you can use.
-Microsoft Outlook lets you strikethrough text, as well as use many of the other feature found in Microsoft Word.
+Microsoft Outlook lets you strikethrough text, as well as use many of the other features found in Microsoft Word.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.